pulumi/docs/content/what-is/top-iac-tools.md

 ## Cloud-Specific IaC Tools

-The next type of Iac Tool, in terms of popularity is the cloud or vendor specific tool.
-These tools are popular amoung those who prefer a native tool.
+While multi-cloud tools offer flexibility and prevent vendor lock-in, many organizations still opt for cloud-specific IaC tools.

-Multi-cloud solutions offer several strategic advantages over vendor specific tools.
+These native solutions may provide deeper integration with their respective cloud platforms.
+However,  Multi-cloud solutions offer several strategic advantages over vendor specific tools.
 By preventing vendor lock-in, organizations maintain flexibility and negotiating power, avoiding over-reliance on a single provider.
-They also promotes skill portability, creating a versatile workforce capable of managing diverse cloud infrastructures.
+They also promotes skill portability.
+Learn one tool and become capable of managing diverse cloud infrastructures.
 Never the less, its important to review this category of tools.

-For cloud-specific IaC tools, we focus on Flexibility, Integration, and Ecosystem.
-We omit multi-cloud support and State management.
-In all these tools, State management is handled internally by the cloud provider, using a desired state model.
+Let's explore some of the most prominent cloud-specific IaC tools and how they compare to their multi-cloud counterparts in terms of flexibility, integration, and ecosystem support.

 ## AWS CloudFormation